Ascension (healthcare system): Overview

 Ascension was the largest nonprofit and Catholic health system in the United States as of 2021.
-It operates more than 2,600 health care sites in 19 states and Washington, D.C., including 142 hospitals and 40 senior living facilities.
+It operated more than 2,600 health care sites in 19 states and Washington, D.C., including 142 hospitals and 40 senior living facilities.
 It employed more than 142,000 people as of 2021.
 Ascension had an operating revenue of $27.2 billion at the end of fiscal year 2021.
-The company is led by president and CEO Joseph R. Impicciche and is headquartered in St. Louis, Missouri, at 4600 Edmundson Road.
+The company was led by president and CEO Joseph R. Impicciche and is headquartered in St. Louis, Missouri, at 4600 Edmundson Road.

 In addition to health and senior care facilities, Ascension also operates several subsidiary companies, including an investment management firm called Ascension Investment Management, Ascension Care Management, an insurance holdings company, and Ascension Technologies, a healthcare information technology services company.
 Ascension also operates a for-profit venture capital subsidiary called Ascension Ventures, which invests in medical startups.
 Ascension runs a pharmacy and drug delivery system under the name AscensionRx.